NYULibraries/ichabod/app/resource_sets/README.md

 # => N

 # Persist Nyucore objects to the Fedora repository and index them in Solr
-spatial_data_repository.create
+spatial_data_repository.load
-# => Reads from source (if not already read) and creates the Resources in Fedora
+# => Reads from source (if not already read) and loads the Resources to Fedora
 #    as Nyucore objects and indexes them in Solr.
 Returns an Array of the
 #    created Nyucore objects.
+If an Nyucore object with a given pid already
+#    exists, #load uses that object instead of creating a new one.

 # Delete Nyucore object from the Fedora repository
 # and delete them from the Solr index
 spatial_data_repository.delete
 # => Deletes the Nyucore objects from Fedora, deletes them from the Solr index
 #    and clears them from the ResourceSet.
 Returns an Array of the deleted
 #    Nyucore object.
 ```